State Attorney, 2nd Judicial Circuit

 You will receive a subpoena in the mail or a Deputy Sheriff will serve you.
 It is important to stay in touch with the State Attorney's Office to determine the exact day of your trial and any last minute postponements.

-If the defendant is placed on probation, he or she may be ordered to complete community service work hours, take a tour of the jail, write a letter of apology, obtain specific types of counseling, etc. The probationary period is not for a specific period of time.
-Rather, once the juvenile has completed all of the sanctions and stays out of further trouble, the probation will be terminated.
+If the defendant is placed on probation, he or she may be ordered to complete community service work hours, take a tour of the jail, write a letter of apology, obtain specific types of counseling, etc. The probationary period is not for a specific period of time, but the juvenile defendant can be considered for early termination of probation.
+Once the juvenile has completed all of the sanctions and stays out of further trouble, the juvenile can be considered for early termination of probation.

 If the Judge commits the defendant to DJJ, the Court must identify a restrictiveness level.
 DJJ recommends a commitment level, and the Judge ultimately commits the defendant, choosing the level that is most appropriate.
 The are currently four different levels of commitment: (1) low risk programs that last from 30-45 days, (2) moderate risk programs that last from 4-6 months, (3) high risk programs that last from 6-9 months, and (4) juvenile prison that lasts from 18-36 months.